Why SAINTS?

 When you join our thriving multidisciplinary community, you’ll be delivering real-world changing projects focused on the safety of AI.
 Funded by UKRI, the UKRI AI Centre for Doctoral Training in Safe Artificial Intelligence Systems (SAINTS CDT) is the very first PhD programme of its kind and brings together people from diverse disciplines including computer science, ethics, law, sociology and health sciences to create the next generation of safe AI experts.
-This community that will pioneer new evidence-based policy and practices for safe AI
+This community will pioneer new evidence-based policy and practices for safe AI.

 Application stages